ObaraEmmanuel/Formation/README.md

 ### Installation on Linux

-Formation studio uses tkinter and depending on the distro you are using it may or may not be installed by default.
-If you are using tkinter for the first time on your machine you might want to first install `tkinter` and `imagetk` after completing the installation procedure above.
+Formation Studio uses TKinter and, depending on the verion of Python installed, it may not be installed by default.
+If TKinter is not installed, install `tkinter` and `imagetk` after installing Formation Studio.

-For debian based distros it should be something like
+Install command for `tkinter` and `imagetk` on Debian Python:

 ```bash
 sudo apt-get install python3-tk, python3-pil.imagetk
 ```

-> Note: These are instructions for Debian based distros and is only assured to work on Ubuntu.
+> Note: The above instruction is only assured to work on Ubuntu.
 For
-> other distros, sub the installation command with the right one.
-Also, these commands install
-> to ``python 3`` installations.
-Formation studio does not support python 2 so ensure you install
+> other versions, change the installation command based on the platform.
+Also, ensure these commands install to the correct directory if multiple versions of python exist on the machine.
+Formation Studio is a Python 3 application, therefore it does not support Python 2.
-> python 3 packages only.

 ### Launching

-After a successful installation, you can launch the studio from the command line using the command
+After an installation, you can launch Formation Studio from the command line using the command

 ```bash
 formation-studio
 ```

-> Note: You cannot open multiple formation studio windows at the same time.
-> Running  this command to open another window while the previous one is still
-> open will not work
+> Note: Multiple instances of Formation Studio will not work simultaneously.

-The studio will open with a blank design in a new tab (This can be modified in the preferences).
-Below is a sample of the studio in action.
-With detachable tool windows, the studio is able to provide the flexibility required to get things done quickly.
+The studio will open a blank design by default (This can be changed in the preferences).
+With detachable tool windows, Formation Studio is able to provide the flexibility to tailor to every developer's unique needs.

-You can open multiple design files in different tabs.
+Multiple design files can be opened in different tabs.

 ![Formation window](https://raw.githubusercontent.com/obaraemmanuel/Formation/master/docs/_static/showcase.png)
+*Demonstration of Formation Studio above ^*

-You can select widgets from the _**Components**_ pane at the top and drag them onto the stage.
+Widgets can be selected from the _**Components**_ pane at the top to be dragged on stage.
 Click to select widgets on the workspace and customize them on _**Stylepane**_ to the right.
-You can view your widget hierarchies from the _** Component tree**_ at the bottom left.
+The widget hierarchies can be viewed from the _** Component tree**_ at the bottom left.
 To preview the the design, use the preview ("run button") on the toolbar.
-After you are satisfied with the design, save by heading to the menubar _File > Save_.
+The design can be saved in the top bar by going to _File > Save_.
 Below is a sample studio preview saved as `hello.xml`

 <p align="center">
     <img alt="sample design" src="https://raw.githubusercontent.com/obaraemmanuel/Formation/master/docs/_static/hello.png"/>
 </p>

-The underlying xml uses namespaces and is as shown below:
+The underlying xml uses namespaces shown below:

 ```xml
 <tkinter.Frame